Compton Hit-And-Run Accident Lawyers

 What initially seemed like a routine rear-end collision, commonly known as a “fender bender,” turned into a significant settlement with high maximum limits for a client who suffered lower back disc injuries.
 The case was resolved just two weeks before the scheduled trial commencement.– BRIAN BEECHER

-Time Limits For Filing A Hit-And-Run Accident Lawsuit
+Time Limits For Filing A Hit-and-Run Accident Lawsuit

 If the at-fault driver in your hit-and-run is unknown, you can file a “John Doe lawsuit” within the two-year period.
-This legal action preserves your right to file a case and allows you to amend the lawsuit later if authorities ID the driver.
+This legal action preserves your right to file a case and allows you to amend the lawsuit later if authorities identify the driver.

 Hit-And-Run Accident Statistics